Rashida-Rangwala/ZeeRecommenderSystem/README.md

 This project implements a movie recommender system based on user ratings data.
 It explores various techniques for generating personalized recommendations, including:

 1. Collaborative Filtering:
-  Item-based approach using Pearson Correlation and Cosine Similarity User-based approach using Pearson Correlation
+  a.
+Item-based approach using Pearson Correlation and Cosine Similarity
+  b.
+User-based approach using Pearson Correlation
 2. Matrix Factorization
 3. Data Description